-Soursop is a well known and highly regarded fruit in the tropical regions of Asia and South America but until recently was little known in the West.
-In cultures where it occurs naturally it is known not only as a delicious fruit, but as having health and medicinal benefits as well.
-Native to South America and sub-Saharan parts of Africa, soursop is also cultivated throughout southeast Asia, the Philippines and Indonesia and has become a staple fruit in those countries.
+Soursop (botanical name: annona muricata) is a well known and highly regarded fruit in Asia and South America but it was until recently, it became known in the West.
+In cultures where it grows naturally it is not only known as a delicious fruit, but as well for its health and medicinal benefits.
+Native to South America and the sub-Saharan parts of Africa, soursop tree is also cultivated throughout southeast Asia, the Philippines and Indonesia and has become a staple fruit in those countries.

-Soursop fruit is packed with vitamins and other healthy ingredients.
-These include:
+Soursop fruit is loaded with vitamins and other healthy ingredients which include:

 - Vitamin C